ManojBableshwar/azureml-assets/basic/tools/README.md

 `component_readme.py` can generate a friendly README file in markdown format using the `description`, `inputs`, `outputs` and `comments` from the component YAML file.

+### Doc layout
+* Name, display name, version and description in the intro section.
+* Inputs section with detailed information about inputs.
+Any comment added in between different inputs will be consider a group.
+The comment will be used as group heading and rest of the inputs will follow in table format.
+When a new comment is found, a new sub-section under Inputs is initialized.
+Example, Lora parameters and training parameters for the finetuning components are different groups.
+* Outputs section.
+* todo: add support for samples.

+### Guidance
+* Clearly explain what the component does and in what context it has to be used in description.
+Make sure you explain that pipeline components are suggested to be used over individual command components.
+Link the the relevant pipeline component for the command components so that users know how to use the command component for e2e task.
+* Its strongly recommend to group related inputs together.
+Provide sufficient context for technical terms such as LORA, ONNX, DEEPSPEED, etc. with links to wiki pages.
+* Individual input description should be comprehensive.
+Don't try to repeat what is already communicated by input name.
+* Bad example: parameter - `lora_dropout`.
+Description: `lora dropout value`.
+Explaining what are dropout values in 1-2 lines would help here.

 ### Usage
 ```
 > python component_readme.py --component  <path to component yaml>